Aliasss/sapientia/README.md

-# Echo SAPIENTIA
+# SAPIENTIA

 A Tool for the Thinking Human - A Scientia ad Sapientiam

 ## Overview

-Echo SAPIENTIA is a philosophical platform designed to stimulate deep thinking and personal philosophical exploration.
+SAPIENTIA is a philosophical platform designed to stimulate deep thinking and personal philosophical exploration.
 The platform is structured around three core axes of thought:

 1. **Origin of Thought** - Presenting personal inner questions and ontological concerns
 2. **Depth of Thought** - Expanding insights from cosmic/spiritual perspectives